Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Week 6 Odds, Plays and Insights for October 14, 2021

 Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Week 6 Odds, Plays and Insights

-The Philadelphia Eagles (2-3) are one-touchdown underdogs on Thursday, October 14, 2021 against the Tampa Bay Buccaneers (4-1).
-The contest's point total is set at 52.
+The Tampa Bay Buccaneers (4-1) are 7-point favorites heading into their matchup on Thursday, October 14, 2021 against the Philadelphia Eagles (2-3).
+The contest has a point total of 52.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.